 Week 3: Treaties and how not having them ratified has affected Chinook life over the years.

 - A. What were the promises of the treaties.

-- B. How even with out ratified treaties Chinook have been treated as Indians all along.
+- B. How even without ratified treaties Chinook have been treated as Indians all along.

-- C. More ikanum with be shared.
+- C. Life in Chinook Plankhouses.

 Week 4: Chinook resilience